 Len McAuley Quotes in Montana 1948

 The Montana 1948 quotes below are all either spoken by Len McAuley or refer to Len McAuley.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Milkweed Editions edition of Montana 1948 published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Milkweed Editions edition of Montana 1948 published in 1993.).

 Chapter 2 Quotes

 “You know what your granddad said it means to be a peace officer in Montana?
 He said it means knowing when to look and when to look away.”

 The timeline below shows where the character Len McAuley appears in Montana 1948.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...father) had once been Sheriff of Mercer county for many terms, along with his deputy, Len McAuley.
 (David, as an adult, wonders why his grandfather wanted to be sheriff.
 He concludes... (full context)

 ...Frank was merely checking in on his patient.
 Perhaps David was confused.
 David mentions that Len probably saw Frank, too.
 This changes things for Wesley.
 He realizes that even if Len... (full context)